w3f/polkadot-wiki/docs/learn-parachains.md

 ## Parachain Hubs

-While Polkadot enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the desitnation parachain recieves the message.
+While Polkadot enables crosschain functionality amongst the parachains, it necessitates that there is some latency between the dispatch of a message from one parachain until the destination parachain recieves the message.
 In the optimistic scenario, the latency for this message should be at least 2 blocks, one block for the message to be dispatched and one block for the receiving parachain to process and produce a block that acts upon the message.
 However, in some cases we may see that the